Later Life Letters

 You should also give the date the Adoption Order was granted, the name of the court, and the names and office base of all the social workers and family placement/adoption social workers involved prior to and after the placement.

 Date and sign the letter.
-Keep a copy on the child's file and send the letter to the adopters' social worker who will give it to the adopters and explain their responsibilities in sharing the information with the child at a later date, i.e. that the information should be made available to the child at a time the adopters consider is appropriate, but no later than the child's 18th birthday.
+Keep a copy on the child's file and send the letter to the adopters' social worker who will give it to the adopters, along with guidance on how to use the letter, and explain their responsibilities in sharing the information with the child at a later date, i.e. that the information should be made available to the child at a time the adopters consider is appropriate, but no later than the child's 18th birthday.

 CONFIDENTIAL (date and on headed paper)